jaypaulb/CanvusWebUI/README.md

 # Use your package manager or https://nodejs.org

 # 2. Grab the code & jump in
-git clone <repository-url> canvus-demo cd canvus-demo/webui  # Important: The app lives in webui!
+git clone <repository-url> canvus-webui cd canvus-webui/webui  # Important: The app lives in webui!

 # 3. Set it up
 npm install
-cp .env.example .env
-nano .env  # Put in your Canvus details
+cp example.env .env  # Creates your local config file (not tracked in Git) nano .env  # Put in your Canvus details

 # 4. Fire it up!